 Unusual Options Activity Insight: Walt Disney

-Walt Disney (NYSE:DIS) shares experienced unusual options activity on Thursday.
-The stock price moved down to $172.8 following the option alert.
+On Wednesday, shares of Walt Disney (NYSE:DIS) saw unusual options activity.
+After the option alert, the stock price moved down to $183.6.

 - Sentiment: BULLISH